Container Gardens with Altitude

 Tip: Keep tall planters at the north end of your garden space so that shorter pots get plenty of sun.

-Trellises can be purchased at most garden supply stores or you can make your own out of just about anything.
+Trellises and plant supports can be purchased at most garden supply stores or you can make your own out of just about anything.
 I usually rig something up with whatever is available (willows work great!) and they often turn out looking pretty good too.
-One of the easiest trellises to make is three bamboo sticks tied together with some twine wrapped between them for extra plant support.
+One of the easiest trellises to make is three bamboo sticks tied together with some twine wrapped between them for extra support.

 Stakes can be permanent fixtures in the pots of vining plants or used temporarily to hold young plants upright until their roots take hold.
 It is often the easiest method to use when providing extra support for plants.